Alejandro Finocchiaro: Political career

 Between 2011 and 2015, Finocchiaro served as Secretary of Educational Policies and Teaching Career in the Autonomous City of Buenos Aires.
 In December 2015 he was appointed by governor María Eugenia Vidal as general director of Culture and Education of the province of Buenos Aires.

 Since July 2017 he has served as Argentina's Minister of education.
 Shortly after assuming his post, he decided to reduce the Our School program by canceling the plan that allowed thousands of teachers across the country to access a free postgraduate course through online training courses, starting in January 2018 with the closing of three posts.
 At the same time, the decree eliminated the national parity of teachers, which caused conflicts in several provinces.
 The conflict led to a strike and suspended the teaching of classes in the 57 national universities, covering 190,000 teachers and 1.6 million students, in addition to the 3,000 million pesos cut in public universities.

 In September 2018, after the reduction of ministries implemented by President Mauricio Macri, Finocchiaro was put in charge of the Ministry of Education, Culture, Science and Technology, absorbing the former ministries of Culture and of Science, Technology and Productive Innovation.

 In 2019, he ran for mayor of La Matanza as part of the Juntos por el Cambio coalition.

 Minister of Education

-His greatest achievement is the arrival of technology in the classroom: he connected 19 thousand schools to the Internet and now Argentine children learn programming and robotics from kindergarten.
+During his tenure, 19,000 schools were connected to the internet, and programming and robotics were introduced into the kindergarten curriculum.

 During his tenure, the United Nations Educational, Scientific and Cultural Organization (UNESCO) highlighted progress that made Argentina an "emerging leader" in education.
 In 2018, he pointed to Argentina as one of the five countries in the world that had made the greatest progress in digital literacy and in 2019 in a document entitled "Artificial Intelligence in education: challenges and opportunities for sustainable development", highlights the Learn Connected program that promoted the Ministry of Education.